 Calgary Stampede and the Floods

-But for some, who may have partied hard last year and perhaps broken a few rules, this year’s stampede may be met with a more humble heart.
-Perhaps fewer relationships will end because, for them, they have been reminded of the value of family and not taking things for granted.
+For some, maybe those who partied hard last year and broke a few rules, this year’s Stampede is being met with a more humble heart.
+That could also mean that fewer relationships may end as well.
+For them, they have been given a reminder of the value of family and to not take things for granted.

 One of the gifts of the flooding can be to invest in the value of family.
 To work at relationships that may have seemed previously broken, taking those lessons and moving forward to the best of our abilities is all that we can do.

 At Fairway, we know that relationship stress can permeate into other areas of life.
 When a crisis like this hits, that appreciation and renewed investment may not be enough.
 Mediation can be the tool that helps couples communicate once again and turn around what may previously have been a lost ship.

 As we reflect on the things that we have and show appreciation, realizing that we need help can be just as important.
 If help is what your relationship needs, Fairway is here.